juvalen/mb-checker/README.md

 Clone this repository into a directory

-Copy **Bookmarks** file in which Chrome stores bookmarks in json format to directory _output_ under this.
+Copy **Bookmarks** file in which Chrome stores bookmarks in json format to subdirectory _output_ under this.
+In Ubuntu it is in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_.

 Run `python3 chrome.py`